Assoc. Prof. Daniel Orenstein

 I earned a MSc in Desert Ecology from Ben Gurion University of the Negev, and a PhD in interdisciplinary (environmental) studies from Brown University.
 My PhD dissertation focused on the impact of population growth and land use policy on urban sprawl and ecological contiguity in Israel.

 STUDENTS & COLLABORATIONS

 Dr. Ronit Cohen-Seffer is the lab manager.
 Her PhD was about “The Paleogeography of the Southern Carmel Coastal Plain during the Late Pleistocene – Holocene” (submitted to the University of Haifa).
 She did her Post Doc at the GLOWA-JR project and contributed to the “urban ecology” chapter at the “Assessing the state of Israel’s Nature” HAMAARAG.
-She is also manager of the Technion Sustainability Hub.
+She is also the coordinator of the Technion Sustainability Hub.